VSkin

 A community nickname for rare Case Hardened paint seeds that show an unusually large amount of blue.
 The most famous example is the AK-47 pattern 661, which sells for far more than a typical Case Hardened.

-Related: Pattern, Paint seed
+Related: Pattern, Paint seed, Pattern tier, Gold gem

 Doppler phase

-Related: Pattern
+Related: Doppler phase, Pattern tier

 StatTrak